 Still many years after Thus Spoke Zarathustra was penned, Nietzsche referred to his novel as an answer to understanding his deep philosophy.
 How much clearer the novel is than the dense, but necessary contradiction in awkward flirtations with factual assertions.
 Nietzsche enjoyed wriggling with statements and sentiments, shifting sides with shimmying recalcitrance.
 This novel was a safe place for the deepest concepts of his philosophy to live on eternally.

-Right at the beginning of the book Nietzsche presents us with his own early metaphor of the Hero’s Journey, called here the Three Transformation of the spirit.
+At the outset Nietzsche presents us with his own early metaphor of the Hero’s Journey, called here the Three Transformation of the spirit.
 The camel, to the lion, to the child.
-These transformations were constructed by Zarathustra during the 10 years of isolation spent in the mountains during his 30s.
-It was in real life, in the mountains of Switzerland that Nietzsche would come to his self-realising epiphany that led to writing of the Persian protagonist Zarathustra.
-The character, eager to return to the world and present the transformation to wretched people, to teach them how to evolve beyond the suffering spirit and to cross the bridge to that of the superhuman (or over-human as it feels right from the German translation).
-It is this construct of the three transformational developments of the psyche that precede the many other wisdoms that come from Zarathustra’s oral discourse.
+These transformational personalities were constructed by Zarathustra during the 10 years of isolation spent in the mountains during his 30s.
+It was in real life, in the mountains of Switzerland that Nietzsche would come to his self-realising epiphany that led to writing of the Persian influenced protagonist Zarathustra.
+The character eager to return to the world and present the transformation to wretched people, to teach them how to evolve beyond the suffering spirit and to cross the bridge to that of the superhuman (or over-human from the German translation).
+It is this construct of the three transformational developments of the psyche that precede the many other wisdoms that emanate from Zarathustra’s oral discourse.

 Much of the analysis of these transformations can be understood clearly from the prose, thus spoke Zarathustra.
 There is one fatal flaw to the dialogue which must have plagued Nietzsche, for it extends beyond that of the preaching of Zarathustra—to the author himself.
 That once the child is across the bridge, the overhuman simply doesn’t desire their energy to tackle the ignorance of the masses, all is integrated.
 Nietzsche couldn’t win on these terms, and it drove madness in wrestling with the complexities of reason and logic in a subjective system.
 Objectivity doesn’t stand on the other side of the subjective, it is not an equal opposite.
 It is a small, insignificant, fictional, frozen autism surrounded by a soft, liquidity of the invisible.
 “It is by invisible hands that we are bent and tortured the worst”.— thus spoke Zarathustra.